ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_data_exchange.rst

       The respondent user_id as specified by the respondent management system in use. ru_ref
       Reporting Unit reference number to which the collected data represents.
-This allows the downstream system to map the

-      s to individual business/household/person
-      in the original sample as created by the survey team. data
+This allows the downstream system to map the responses to individual business/household/person in the original sample as created by the survey team. data
     Version 0.0.1